EllyPirelly/cf-meet/README.md

   - must be monitored using an online monitoring tool

 ### Features
-In this Meet APP - TODO
+With this Meet APP, the user is able to
-- the user is able to
+- filter events by city name
-  - see a list of upcoming events by input/query of a city name
+- specify the number of events shown
-  - specify the number of events to be shown
+- show/hide event details
-  - see a list of summerized events
+- use the app when offline
-  - see a list of detailed events
+- add an app shortcut to the home screen
-  - see a data visualization
+- view a chart showing the number of upcoming events by city

 ### Languages, Libraries, Frameworks, Tools
 - HTML